Altinn/altinn-studio-docs/README.md

 Press Ctrl+C to stop
 ```

-The solution is now available at http://localhost:1313
+The solution is now running locally at http://localhost:1313